GOP lawmakers urge Trump to temporarily suspend guest worker programs

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-GOP members of the House of Representatives lead by House Freedom Caucus Chairman Rep. Andy Biggs, R-Ariz., have asked President Donald Trump to temporarily halt new guest worker visas.
+GOP members of the House of Representatives lead by House Freedom Caucus Chairman Rep. Andy Biggs, R-Ariz., have asked President Trump to halt new guest worker visas temporarily.

 “My colleagues and I urge President Trump to suspend granting new guest worker visas for at least one year so that Americans are not forced to compete with foreign labor as our nation recovers,” Biggs told Fox News.